CONCEPT ANALYSIS

 The Dregs Gap

 Sectors 9 and 12 receive between 1 and 4 Tbps.
 Corporate trunks carry 1,024 Tbps each.
-The quarterly allocation plan in which Nexus renews this decision does not mention Sectors 9 and 12 by name.
+The quarterly allocation plan in which renews this decision does not mention Sectors 9 and 12 by name.
 They appear in the aggregate line item "unclassified zones," which also includes decommissioned relay stations and a junction in Sector 17 that has been offline since 2179.

 Hector's Fiber Guild